mikael-kalstad/Quote-Machine/README.md

 ## Search

 The movie quotes page has a search function.
-The searchbar and suggestion component is used on this page along with a search algorithm.
+A searchbar and suggestion component is used on this page along with a search algorithm.
 The search algorithm will make an API call to the movie quote API and then base the suggestions on the data that it receives.
 The suggestions (and data) are divided into 6 different types:

 - Actor
 - Character